matter-app/take-home-exercise-backend/README.md

 - Your task is building the backend `GraphQL` api to maintain this system.
 You will be coding the `graphql` resolvers that successfully conform to the `typedefs` we have provided.
 - We also created the `Ticket` database model you'll need to use.
 Even though it is not necessary, you may modify this model as you wish.
 In `server.js`, you'll see one example usage of said model.

+## Before Starting

+- ❗️ **Make sure you commit all changes to the master branch!**
+- Do not worry about performance.
+- To start, go to `localhost:4001/graphql`.
+This will pull up a GUI that lets you fire `GraphQL` queries against your api.

 ## Submitting the Assignment